christmascoding/christmascoding/README.md

 - 👋 Hi, I’m @christmascoding

-I’m a young 3D printing and robotics enthusiast as well as an amateur developer.
+I’m a 19-year-old 3D printing and robotics enthusiast as well as an amateur developer.

 I specialize in: